bartificer/programming-by-stealth/docs/_tidbits/tidbit14.md

 ## Some Context

-My AI Journey began in work where I agreed with my manager that I would be make time in 2025 to experiment with AI so I'd have the needed first-hand experience to have meaningful discussions around the topic in my role as a cybersecurity specialist.
-Because of this work setting I couldn't just do what ever I wanted, I needed to comply with all our policies, most importantly our data protection policies.
-With my programming hat on that meant confining myself to the enterprise versions of Microsoft's Copilot suite, specifically the general-purpose Microsoft 365 chat bot in my Edge sidebar, and GitHub Copilot in VS Code.
+My AI Journey began in work where I agreed with my manager that I would make time in 2025 to experiment with AI so I'd have the needed first-hand experience to have meaningful discussions around the topic in my role as a cybersecurity specialist.
+Because of this work setting, I couldn't just do whatever I wanted; I needed to comply with all our policies, most importantly, our data protection policies.
+With my programming hat on, that meant confining myself to the enterprise versions of Microsoft's Copilot suite, specifically the general-purpose Microsoft 365 chatbot in my Edge sidebar, and GitHub Copilot in VS Code.

 It's almost been a year now, and I've really come to enjoy having these two Copilots help me with my various bits of coding work.
-This year that's meant getting some assistance while working with:
+This year, that's meant getting some assistance while working with:

 1. Some Excel formulas
 2. Some JSON processing with `jq`
 3. A little shell scripting with Bash
 4. A lot of data processing and dashboard creation in Azure Log Analytics Workspaces with KQL
 5. A lot of PowerShell scripting
-6. And even more Linux automation with Ansible which involves:
+6. And even more Linux automation with Ansible, which involves:
    1. Lots of YAML files defining custom Ansible components like roles and playbooks
    2. INI files defining inventories
    3. Jinja2 template strings all over the place

-If that sounds like a lot of different technologies, and a lot of confusing context switching, you'd be absolute right!
+If that sounds like a lot of different technologies and a lot of confusing context switching, you'd be absolutely right!

-Earlier in my career as a dogs-body sysadmin I generally got to immerse myself deeply in just one or two languages, initially Bash and Perl, then later NodeJS JavaScript, which meant almost everything I needed was generally fresh in my mind and I could work away with little need to reference documentation.
-But in my current role I need to jump from tool to tools multiple times a week, or even, a day.
-That kind of context switching gets really confusing really fast.
+Earlier in my career as a dogs-body sysadmin, I generally got to immerse myself deeply in just one or two languages.
+Initially, Bash and Perl, then later NodeJS JavaScript, which meant almost everything I needed was generally fresh in my mind, and I could work away with little need to reference documentation.
+But in my current role, I need to jump from tool to tool multiple times a week, or even a day.
+That kind of context switching gets really confusing, really fast.
 I still have lots of knowledge and experience buried deep in my brain, but I need some help triggering the right memory at the right time, and having the appropriate CoPilot sitting right there in my sidebar has proven invaluable!

 I really like Microsoft's naming choice here, because there is simply no way these AIs are even close to replacing skilled humans working on real-world mission-critical code, but they are capable of providing valuable assistance to help those skilled humans be more effective.
-Think of them as force multiplies, not replacements.
+Think of them as force multipliers, not replacements.

 ## Big-Picture Advice